Wachusett Dam & Reservoir

 Oakdale Station 1897

-I decided to write this article when I came across this remarkable collection of images of the Oakdale Station situated on the junction of the Worcester, Nashua & Portsmouth Railroad (WN&PRR) and the Central Massachusetts Railroad (CMRR).
+I decided to write this article when I came across this remarkable collection of images of the Oakdale Station situated on the junction of the Worcester, Nashua & Portland Railroad (WN&PRR) and the Central Massachusetts Railroad (CMRR).

 The photos all date to a single cold day in January, 1897s with a rather large box camera on a tripod.
 Considering set up, composition and exposure time it must have taken the photographer the entire day to complete the series.
 Brrr!